-Most importantly, studies have shown that counseling is effective in reducing the rates of relapse in people recovering from alcohol abuse.
-The trusting relationship that is built between you and your counselor will be a powerful support to you in recovery.
+Most importantly, studies have shown that counseling effectively reduces relapse rates in people recovering from alcohol abuse.
+The trusting relationship built between you and your counselor will be a powerful support to you in recovery.

 What Do Alcohol Abuse Counselors Do?

 While every person’s recovery journey is different, counselors are experienced in treating the common issues surrounding alcohol abuse.
-This includes things like craving management and diagnosing co-occurring mental health problems (e.g. depression and anxiety).
+This includes things like craving management and diagnosing co-occurring mental health problems.
 Their role in your recovery also includes:

 - Helping to identify any co-occurring mental health issues